CBD FOR HEADACHES & MIGRAINES (WHAT DOSE HELPS?)

 - Gastrointestinal issues

-CBD for migraines can cover a wide range of CBD products, including topicals and rubs, pills, and tinctures.
-Whether you’re wanting to rub CBD directly onto your forehead or temples to help alleviate the pain or you’re wanting to take a CBD tincture oil to absorb into your bloodstream for a full-body relaxation, CBD and migraines is a therapeutic, natural option to assist with your neurological pain.
+CBD for migraine headaches can cover a wide range of CBD products, including topicals and rubs, pills, and tinctures.
+Whether you’re wanting to rub CBD oil directly onto your forehead or temples to help alleviate the pain or you’re wanting to take a CBD oil tincture to absorb into your bloodstream for a full-body relaxation, CBD is a therapeutic, natural option to assist with your neurological pain.

-CBD TINCTURE FOR MIGRAINES: CBD Drops are designed to be used and applied sublingually.
+CBD TINCTURE FOR MIGRAINES: Our Pure CBD Drops, extracted from organically grown hemp plant, are designed to be used and applied sublingually.
 This method allows for the CBD oil to be absorbed via the blood vessels underneath the tongue.
 It also means that the cannabinoids will pass the digestive system, hence, more cannabinoids may make it into the bloodstream.
-We recommend using a full dropper (1.0 mL) of cannabidiol, applying it under the tongue, and waiting 30 - 60 seconds before swallowing.
+We recommend using a full dropper (1.0 mL) of CBD oil, applying it under the tongue, and waiting 30 - 60 seconds before swallowing.

 CBD PILLS FOR MIGRAINES: CBD capsules may provide numerous therapeutic benefits, including anti-inflammatory and anti-anxiety properties, neuroprotective qualities, and pain-relieving attributes.